 3. Holding a rubber band to teach elasticity

 Your great intention: Giving the students the kinesthetic feeling of the elastic connection of our dance.

 The actual effect: Holding on to the elastic while expanding away from their partner makes the elastic do the stretching for them, while their arms are allowed to stay rigid.
 This is counterproductive to the exact technique you are trying to impart.

 Alternative: Always place the elastic around the torso to give students the feeling of moving their centre back to create counterbalance and stretch.
 Then explain that their arms’ job is to imitate the elastic and be pliable and dynamic.
 This method is so effective, students have called it their miracle tool.
-For the full explanation of this progression, see the SLDM.
+For the full explanation of this progression, see the TDP.

-Your intention: Keeping it simple by getting newbies to walk through the pattern on their own first before adding a partner connection.
+Your great intention: Keeping it simple by getting newbies to walk through the pattern on their own first before adding a partner connection.

 The actual effect: Students obsess over their foot placement and completely ignore other aspects of the dance.
 Students get frustrated with having to train themselves to transfer weight in a foreign way.
 Student spend the majority of their first night staring at the feet and ignoring their partner, and are less likely to return or sign up for classes.

 Alternative: Don’t bother teaching the footwork until the students have had a chance to feel the general shape of the move and the mechanics that will cause the footwork.
 If you haven't already, you're going to want to read this very detailed article about it!

 5. Showing the followers their footwork

 Your great intention: Tell the followers where they need to put their feet for the pattern to work.